The royal burial mounds

-Mound 1 guarded a 90ft boat with swords, spears, shields, helmet, feasting items and exquisite jewellery of gold and garnet made of the highest quality.
-Items fit for a king?
+Mound one, the king's mound, guarded a 90ft ship within which a great chamber was filled with swords, spears, shields, helmet, feasting items and exquisite jewellery of gold and garnet made of the highest quality.

 Underneath Mound 17 lay a double burial: a young warrior aged about 24 and his horse.
-The warrior must've been greatly loved for he was buried with his weapons as well as every day items such as his comb.
+The warrior must have been greatly loved, for he was buried with his weapons as well as every day items such as his comb.
 Perhaps his mother worried he wouldn't keep tidy in the afterlife without it.

 Where's the treasure?